Findability Check

 Start with the red items — those are the things actively hurting your findability.
 If you want help prioritizing or need a deeper look at what's behind the numbers, that's what the conversation is for.

 It means the foundation is solid.
 Findability is one piece — it tells you whether people can find you.
 Strategy, content, and positioning are what make them stay.
 This check gives you the starting point.
+It's the same starting point I set for every project I take on.

 After any major site update — new pages, a redesign, switching hosts.
 Otherwise, once a quarter is enough to make sure nothing has slipped.